tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 > [!def]
 > **Selection Policy**
-> A function that produces a list of significant possibilities of plays to explore and test
+> A function that produces a list of significant possibilities of plays to explore and test, as well as selecting to continue exploiting
 >
 > ---
 > ****